Ault Baie de Somme: 10 things to know

 Hiking in Ault

-The hiking is a sport like any other.
+Hiking is a sport like any other.
 It will allow you to get off the beaten track.
 However, nothing beats doing this activity in the beautiful city of Ault.
-Indeed, the city offers several circuits from hiking.
-The following is a list of circuits the most popular in this village.
+Indeed, the town offers several hiking routes.
+Below is a list of the most popular routes in the village.

 Lamotte Circuit